-We provide small sleds and walking poles to help transport your camera equipment between camp and the colony.
+We provide small sledges and walking poles to help transport your camera equipment between the camp and the colony.
 The sea ice generally provides a hard surface to walk on.

 We make every effort not to disturb wildlife and strictly adhere to Emperor Penguin Colony Visitor Guidelines.
 These guidelines include maintaining a precautionary distance of 5 metres (16.4ft) away from all wildlife.
 With good photographic equipment, you will have no trouble in obtaining extraordinary images of the Emperors and their chicks at this distance.